Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Analyzing and Improving Diffusion Training Schedule with Optimal Loss

-\paragraph{Actual loss vs. the optimal loss.} Under the above convention, we convert the actual training loss of various diffusion models to the $\bfxx_0$ prediction loss under the VE process, which serves as a unified metric on the same ground.
-We conduct the comparison on the CIFAR-10 dataset, and compare their actual loss against the optimal loss, which has been estimated and presented in \figref{opt-loss-cifar}(a; the full-dataset curve) under the unified formulation.
-The results are shown in \figref{model-loss}(a).
-We can see that the optimal loss reveals that the data-fitting quality across different diffusion steps is not as expected before, and the actual loss cannot reflect it.
-For example, although the actual loss is large at large noise scale, most diffusion models (except VE-$\bfeps$) actually have a near-optimal fit.
-Instead, the optimal loss identifies that the region where existing diffusion models still have room to improve lies in the intermediate noise scales, which is around $\log\sigma \in [-2.5,2.5]$.
+\textbf{Comparison between optimal loss gaps.} Using the above equivalent convention, we convert the actual training loss of diffusion models for various prediction targets under various diffusion processes to the $\bfxx_0$-prediction loss under the VE process, which serves as a unified metric on the same ground.
+We conduct the comparison on the CIFAR-10 dataset, and compare the gap between their actual loss and the optimal loss, which has been estimated and presented in \figref{opt-loss-cifar}(a; the full-dataset curve).
+Results shown in \figref{model-loss}(a) reveal some new observations.
+The optimal loss gap across different diffusion steps is not even: most of the representative diffusion models leave a large loss gap in the intermediate diffusion steps around $\log\sigma \in [-2,2]$, indicating room to improve.
+In addition, $\bfeps$-prediction models incur a large error for large $\sigma$, revealing a difficulty in learning such models.